Texas Woman Accused Of Assaulting Husband After He Was Silent When She Asked If She Looked Pretty

 The couple then decided to go home, but Ramirez reportedly struck her husband several times as he was driving.
 She continued to strike him after they arrived home, police said.

-Another family members tried to stop the attack, but Ramirez assaulted that person as well, the report noted.
+Another family member tried to stop the attack, but Ramirez assaulted that person as well, the report noted.
 Police arrested her.

 The arrest of Ramirez garnered some national attention, with many sharing the story on social media and commenting on the bizarre nature of the alleged attack.